Chiauranib

 Figure.
 Triple-pathway anti-tumor mechanisms of Chiauranib

-• In Jun.
-2024, the application for a phase II clinical trial of Chiauranib combined with albumin-bound paclitaxel and gemcitabine as a first-line treatment for locally advanced or metastatic pancreatic ductal adenocarcinoma was approved by the China Medical Products Administration (NMPA).
+• A phase 2 clinical trial of Chiauranib combined with albumin-bound paclitaxel and gemcitabine as a first-line treatment for locally advanced or metastatic pancreatic ductal adenocarcinoma is ongoing.